Binaryify/OneDark-Pro/docs/README.md

 The colors default
 ![](/screenshots/color.png)

-You can custom the color in VS Code's settings
+You can customize the color in VS Code's settings
 ![](/screenshots/colorCustom.png)

 ## Contribute